Helia Healthcare of Champaign

 Managing Depression Among Residents

-Measures the percent of long-term patients who are demonstrating symptoms of depression.
-Some argue that this is a measure of quality of life.
+Measures the percentage of long-term patients who are demonstrating depressive symptoms.
+Some believe that this is a measure of patient quality of care.

 Appropriate Vaccine Usage